It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-A buy to let further advance mortgage works by allowing the landlord to release money from a property for various reasons without remortgaging.
+A buy-to-let further advance mortgage works by allowing the landlord to release money from a property for various reasons without remortgaging.

-A buy to let further advance mortgage is quicker and easier than a full remortgage, however, you might be paying a higher interest rate as you’re not shopping around.
+A buy-to-let further advance mortgage is quicker and easier than a full remortgage, however, you might be paying a higher interest rate as you’re not shopping around.

-For a buy to let further advance mortgage, you’ll be required to pass your lender’s affordability checks, meet their lending criteria, and have your credit score assessed.
+For a buy-to-let further advance mortgage, you’ll be required to pass your lender’s affordability checks, meet their lending criteria, and have your credit score assessed.

 A valuation will be required by your existing lender to ensure that your property is worth what you have said and that they have sufficient security in the property.
 The more equity that you have, the more you’ll likely be able to borrow.
-The top end loan to value is 80% on a buy to let, usually around 75% is average.
+The top end loan to value is 80% on a buy-to-let, usually around 75% is average.

 Buy to Let Product Transfer Mortgage